Travis

 - "/Applications/Google\\ Chrome.app/Contents/MacOS/Google\\ Chrome --headless --disable-gpu --remote-debugging-port=9222 http://localhost &"

-Documentation #
+More Documentation #

-Using the Firefox addon in headless mode #
+Headless mode with the Firefox addon #

 env: